 In June 2019, New Jersey Gov. Phil Murphy signed into law a proposal known as S150.
-The law places reporting and disclosure requirements on 501(c)4 and 527 advocacy groups, but not business groups or unions.
+The law places reporting and disclosure requirements on 501(c)4 and 527 advocacy groups, but not on business groups or unions.
 The organizations identified by the law must now register with the New Jersey Election Law Enforcement Commission as “independent expenditure committees” when providing factual and opinion information about legislation to New Jersey residents.
 The law also requires these advocacy organizations to identify themselves as the sponsors of certain public messages and to submit personal information about those who support them to the Commission.

 The Illinois Opportunity Project, a nonpartisan, 501(c)4 organization that engages in issue advocacy, filed a lawsuit to challenge this statute on the grounds it is a threat to Americans’ First Amendment rights of free speech and freedom of association.
 The Illinois Opportunity Project is represented in this case by attorneys from the Liberty Justice Center.